octotask/octotask.github.io/README.md

-# probot.github.io
+# octotask.github.io

-This is the home of probot.github.io, a website for [probot](https://github.com/probot/probot) documentation, apps, how-to guides and more.
+This is the home of octotask.github.io, a website for [octotask](https://github.com/octotask/octotask) documentation, apps, how-to guides and more.

 ## Documentation

-The majority of documentation on the site is drawn from [the probot docs](https://github.com/probot/probot/blob/master/docs/).
-If you have requests for documentation additions to probot, please open an issue in [probot/probot](https://github.com/probot/probot), or if you want to add them yourself, feel free to open a pull request there.
+The majority of documentation on the site is drawn from [the octotask docs](https://github.com/octotask/octotask/blob/master/docs/).
+If you have requests for documentation additions to octotask, please open an issue in [octotask/octotask](https://github.com/octotask/octotask), or if you want to add them yourself, feel free to open a pull request there.

 ## App Showcase

-We also use this website to show off some of the cool probot apps built by the community.
-If you would like to have your app listed there, check out our [Contributing Guidelines](https://github.com/probot/probot.github.io/blob/master/CONTRIBUTING.md) for more information about what the requirements are to do that.
+We also use this website to show off some of the cool octotask apps built by the community.
+If you would like to have your app listed there, check out our [Contributing Guidelines](https://github.com/octotask/octotask.github.io/blob/master/CONTRIBUTING.md) for more information about what the requirements are to do that.

 ## Install and Usage

 If you'd like to work on this repository, clone it.
 We use [11ty](https://www.11ty.dev/) to build the website, hosted on [GitHub Pages](https://pages.github.com/).
-We also use Git submodules to pull docs from the docs folder in [probot/probot](https://github.com/probot/probot/tree/master/docs).
+We also use Git submodules to pull docs from the docs folder in [octotask/octotask](https://github.com/octotask/octotask/tree/master/docs).

 Once you've cloned this repo, run these commands in this directory: